 For more information about smart meters visit the AER website.

 Out of jurisdiction

-We can't investigate complaints about private contractors (electricians, plumbers and gas fitters).
+We can't investigate complaints about private contractors engaged by the customer (electricians, plumbers and gas fitters).
 This includes contracting arms of electricity, gas and water providers where the work is open to competitive quotation.
 If your problem relates to a private contractor, contact Fair Trading NSW.

-We can provide advice to tenants on high bills caused by a fixed appliance (eg hot water heater) but we do not resolve disputes with landlords.
-Advice in relation to these matters can be obtained from Fair Trading NSW or Tenants NSW.
+We can provide advice to tenants about high bills caused by a fixed appliance (eg hot water heater) but we do not resolve disputes with landlords.
+Advice about these issues is available from Fair Trading NSW or Tenants NSW.

 Complaints about LPG (bottled gas) providers are out of our jurisdiction.
 Please contact Fair Trading NSW for assistance with LPG complaints.

 Electricity prices are set by the retailers.
 Frequency of price changes will depend on the terms of your contract.